hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 **November 28, 2020.** *I discuss some of the key properties of the exponential function without (explicitly) invoking calculus.
-  Starting with its relation to compound interest, we learn about its series expansion, response to small changes, Euler's formula, the Basel problem, and finally the sum of all positive numbers.*
+  Starting with its relation to compound interest, we learn about its series expansion, Stirling's approximation, Euler's formula, the Basel problem, and the sum of all positive numbers, among other things.*

 ### Contents